That dollar amount reflects a 59.6% acceleration compared to the $31.05 billion in Colombian exports for five years earlier in 2020.

 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

-Colombia has highly positive net exports in the international trade of mineral fuels-related exports, particularly crude oil and coal.
+Colombia has highly positive net exports in the international trade of mineral fuels-related exports, historically crude oil and coal.
 In turn, these cashflows indicate Colombia’s strong competitive advantages under the oil product category.

 Products Causing Colombia’s Worst Trade Deficits